Last updated:

 You will need to know the name of the Royal Commission or Board of Inquiry to locate records of interest.

-PROV holds many record series created by Victorian Royal Commissions, some joint Royal Commissions and Boards of Inquiry dating from mid nineteenth century to the present.
+PROV holds many record series created by Victorian Royal Commissions, some joint Royal Commissions and Boards of Inquiry dating from the mid-nineteenth century to the present.

 For records relating to Commonwealth Royal Commissions, please refer to National Archives of Australia.